garysteinmetz/chhcsfun_template/docs/aws/create_devops_iam_user.md

 which can do anything, other users can't do anything unless they are explicitly assigned various rights to do specific things within AWS.

-In this section, you will be assigning appropriate permissions to the specialized DevOps user so that it can install and maintain the web application.
+In this section, you will be assigning appropriate permissions to the specialized `DevOps User` so that it can install and maintain the web application.

 This user needs various permissions including the following.
   - `S3` - Read and write files